 If your fences are looking rather tatty or wobbly, have you considered planting a hedge?

-Vine weevils are a real pain, especially if you’ve got lots of container grown plants, the adult weevils damage plant leaves, leaving a notch-shaped, irregular edge to the leaves, resulting in a bit of a ragged looking, untidy plant.
+Vine weevils are a real pain, especially if you’ve got lots of container grown plants.
+The adult vine weevils damage plant leaves, leaving a notch-shaped, irregular edge to the leaves, resulting in a rather ragged looking, tatty plant.

 The abundance of flowers, fruit and scent in the garden makes this time of year feel rather decadent.
 Enjoy the sights and sounds of summer, and enjoy the fruits of your labour in the garden, or at your allotment this month.